-The other day my printer suddenly stalled, even though it was working perfectly for once.
+The other day, out of the blue, my printer suddenly stalled, even though it had been working perfectly for once.
 Strange warning lights started blinking, and they were definitely not the familiar signals indicating a paper jam or the need to install –yet again– fresh ink cartridges.
 After consulting the manual, it turned out that these blinking lights signalled a necessity for “authorized service”.
 What for, a routine health check?
-A quick consultation on the net confirmed the worst: that my printer had reached its pre-programmed obsolescence; all thanks to a chip inside the machine that counts the number of printouts made and that, upon reaching a magic number, forces the printer to stop working.
+A quick consultation on the net confirmed the worst: that my printer had reached its pre-programmed obsolescence; all thanks to a chip inside the machine that keeps track the number of documents printed and that, upon reaching an arbitrary number, prevents it from printing any more.
 A perfect example of a “smart” appliance, without a doubt.
 Luckily, the internet also contains hackers’ instructions for re-setting the chip to zero so that a perfectly functional printer does not have to be sent directly to that toxic massive electronic landfill site in Ghana where all the world’s obsolete gadgets eventually end up.
 Thanks to these hackers, it’s possible to out-smart supposed smartness.

 The planned obsolescence of my printer got me thinking: could we possibly be living in soon-to-be obsolete cities?
 What if the price of oil, which is currently artificially low for geo-political reasons, were suddenly to ‘normalize’ and reflect actual supply and demand?
 Or what if we were to have another repetition of the energy crisis of 1973?
 It has to be remembered that much of the world’s urbanization is premised entirely upon the availability of cheap energy and the mass-ownership of private automobiles.
 In the context of growing inequality and a shrinking middle class, a sudden rise in the price of oil could jeopardize a lot of people living in suburbs and exurbs; the kinds of remote, sprawling, low-density areas that are too expensive to service with public transportation.